sukhadevpatil/springboot-jpa-postgres_from_docker-crud_operations/README.md

 >
 > >select * from customer;
 >
-> Add Repository & expose get end point to get all customers
+> Add Repository & expose GET method end point to get all customers
 > this can be validated using the Postman tool
 >
 > http://localhost:8080/api/customers/all